partho-dev/terraform/terraform-concepts.md

 - only difference
   - set ( ` does not accept any duplicate value and should be in order`) - `["a", "b", "c", "d"]`
   - list ( ` accepts duplicate value in any order`) - `["d", "a", "b", "c", "a"]`

+## for-each meta argument and its looping
+- I have explained that very thoroughly on this - https://github.com/partho-dev/terraform/blob/main/count-foreach.md

+## element function in terraform
+- I have explined that very thoroughly on this - https://github.com/partho-dev/terraform/blob/main/count-foreach.md